 - a particular officer cannot be an officer of a charitable entity for up to five years.

-Before Charities Services makes one of these orders, however, it must notify the charity that it is intending to do so and give the charity a reasonable time to make submissions on the matter.
+Before the Charities Registration Board makes one of these orders, however, it must notify the charity that it is intending to do so and give the charity a reasonable time to make submissions on the matter.